rasdarps/PowerBI-Projects/README.md

 # PowerBI-Projects
-This repo contains on my Data Analytics portfolio projects using PowerBI
+This repo contains all my Data Analytics portfolio projects using PowerBI